owenjklan/django-autodojo/README.md

 ## Wishlist of features
 - Ability to register additional "Special Methods" like "GETLIST", including a custom view generator class implementation
+- Out-of-the-box implementation for creating endpoints to manage M2M relations
 - More thorough testing
 - Some form of registry object to allow generated schema classes to be queried at runtime by code external to AutoDojo